Only the Loot Can Make Me Happy

 "Only the Loot Can Make Me Happy" is a song performed by R&B musician R. Kelly and Poke & Tone from Trackmasters Entertainment.
 The song was written and produced by R. Kelly and the Trackmasters.
-The song heavily samples the 1987 Surface's song "Happy".
+The song heavily samples the 1987 Surface song "Happy".

 It was released as a single in the UK on May 23, 2000, and peaked at number 24 in the UK Singles Chart.